 By Mathew Dick | Principal Lead – Public Health Nutrition

-The evidence conclusively indicates that we cannot take our focus off preventive health and wellbeing.
+The evidence conclusively indicates we cannot take our focus off preventive health and wellbeing.
 Now is the most import time to be precise in our collective focus on prevention.

 The story in Matilda goes that young Bogtrotter is accused of stealing a piece of Trunchbull’s personal chocolate cake and made to eat an entire large cake in front of the whole school as punishment.